Auguste Rodin: Legacy

 Rodin willed to the French state his studio and the right to make casts from his plasters.
 Because he encouraged the edition of his sculpted work, Rodin's sculptures are represented in many public and private collections.
 The Musée Rodin was founded in 1916 and opened in 1919 at the Hôtel Biron, where Rodin had lived, and it holds the largest Rodin collection, with more than 6,000 sculptures and 7,000 works on paper.
 The French order Légion d'honneur made him a Commander, and he received an honorary doctorate from the University of Oxford in 1907.

 During his lifetime, Rodin was compared to Michelangelo, and was widely recognized as the greatest artist of the era.
 In the three decades following his death, his popularity waned with changing aesthetic values.
-Since the 1950s, Rodin's reputation has re-ascended; he is recognized as the most important sculptor of the modern era, and has been the subject of much scholarly work.
+Since the 1950s, Rodin's reputation has once again ascended; he is recognized as the most important sculptor of the modern era, and has been the subject of much scholarly work.
 The sense of incompletion offered by some of his sculpture, such as The Walking Man, influenced the increasingly abstract sculptural forms of the 20th century.

 Rodin restored an ancient role of sculpture – to capture the physical and intellectual force of the human subject – and he freed sculpture from the repetition of traditional patterns, providing the foundation for greater experimentation in the 20th century.
 His popularity is ascribed to his emotion-laden representations of ordinary men and women – to his ability to find the beauty and pathos in the human animal.
 His most popular works, such as The Kiss and The Thinker, are widely used outside the fine arts as symbols of human emotion and character.
 To honor Rodin's artistic legacy, the Google search engine homepage displayed a Google Doodle featuring The Thinker to celebrate his 172nd birthday on 12 November 2012.

 Rodin had enormous artistic influence.
 A whole generation of sculptors studied in his workshop.
 These include Gutzon Borglum, Antoine Bourdelle, Constantin Brâncuși, Camille Claudel, Charles Despiau, Malvina Hoffman, Carl Milles, François Pompon, Rodo, Gustav Vigeland, Clara Westhoff and Margaret Winser, even though Brancusi later rejected his legacy.
-Rodin also promoted the work of other sculptors, including Aristide Maillol and Ivan Meštrović whom Rodin once called "the greatest phenomenon amongst sculptors."
+Rodin also promoted the work of other sculptors, including Aristide Maillol and Ivan Meštrović whom Rodin once called "the greatest phenomenon amongst sculptors".
 Other sculptors whose work has been described as owing to Rodin include Joseph Csaky, Alexander Archipenko, Joseph Bernard, Henri Gaudier-Brzeska, Georg Kolbe, Wilhelm Lehmbruck, Jacques Lipchitz, Pablo Picasso, Adolfo Wildt, and Ossip Zadkine.
 Henry Moore acknowledged Rodin's seminal influence on his work.

 Several films have been made featuring Rodin as a prominent character or presence.
 These include Camille Claudel, a 1988 film in which Gérard Depardieu portrays Rodin, Camille Claudel 1915 from 2013, and Rodin, a 2017 film starring Vincent Lindon as Rodin.
-Furthermore, the Rodin Studios artists' cooperative housing in New York City, completed in 1917 to designs by Cass Gilbert, was named after Rodin.
+He is the subject of the 2026 comic book Sculpter l'éternité by Xavier Coste.
+The Rodin Studios artists' cooperative housing in New York City, completed in 1917 to designs by Cass Gilbert, was named after Rodin.